TerickCrue/Delivery-App-LMP/README.md

 # Delivery-App-LMP
+This is a Delivery App project for the Modern Programming Languages class.
+It uses Sqlserver as main database, and also implements google firebase platform for file (images) storage.
-Delivery App using Sqlserver, firebase, .net core REST API, and Ionic with Angular.
+For the app, it has a .NET REST API as backend, and a hybrid mobile frontend using Ionic with Angular.